The Ultimate Manila Packing List

 5. WHAT TO WEAR TO HIT UP THE NIGHTLIFE OF MANILA

-For women, this playful front-tie dress pairs well with understated jewelry like wooden hoops and a thin bangle.
+For women, this graphic print dress pairs well with understated jewelry like wooden hoops and a thin bangle.
 A simple crossbody bag helps you keep essentials close, while wedges are a more foot-friendly option than standard heels.
 Men can pair blue chinos with a fun-loving palm-print button-down; it’s a look that will play just as well in a nightclub as it will at a speakeasy.
 Stylish boat shoes and an accented leather belt are just the right details to elevate this dressed-up look.

 Manila Women’s Nightlife Outfit